ls1intum/MIBO-IDE/README.md

 ## Setup the project
 This project uses the library and elements of the _Polymer_ project.
 Add them by following these steps:
 * Download the [Polymer Starter Kit][4].
-The latest Polymer version successfully tested with MIBO IDE is [Polymer Starter Kit 1.1.1][5]
+The latest version successfully tested with MIBO IDE is [Polymer Starter Kit 1.1.1][5].
 * Extract the ZIP file and copy the `bower_components` folder into `war/polymer/` directory of this project.
-Remove the `bower_components.txt` text file \(optional\)
+Remove the `bower_components.txt` text file \(optional\).

 ## Test the project
 The MIBO-IDE is designed to connect to an instance of the [MIBO framework][6] in order to retrieve information about available fixtures, modalities, and controls as well as to modify and create new interaction definitions.
 However, in case no instance of the MIBO framework is available (indicated by an empty `baseURL.txt`, default setting), MIBO IDE will enter a demonstration mode.
 This will load a predefined set of data.
 Any changes made to interaction definitions will not be persisted.

 ## Compile the project
-While GWT automatically compiles the project during testing, a dedicated compile process is required before deploying the project:
+A dedicated compile process is required before deploying the project:
 * In Eclipse, click on the Google button \(called "GDT Pulldown"\) and choose "GWT Compile Project\.\.\.”.
-Note, that clicking on the menu item will not work until the root project “MIBO-IDE” in the package explorer is selected
+Note that clicking on the menu item will not work until the root project “MIBO-IDE” in the package explorer is selected.
-* Make sure that the correct entry point (default name is "edu.tum.ls1.mibo.editor") is selected.
+* Make sure that the correct entry point (default name is `edu.tum.ls1.mibo.editor`) is selected.
 No further input is required.
-However, setting the log level to "Info" and output style to "Detailed" might help when tracing errors within the browser's console
+However, setting the log level to "Info" and output style to "Detailed" might help when tracing errors within the browser's console.
-* Click on "Compile" to start the compile action
+* Click on "Compile" to start the compile action.

 ## Deploy the project
 In order to deploy the MIBO IDE in an openHAB environment, copy the `war` folder of the GWT project into the `webapps` folder of openHAB.